Magical Maastricht

-Plan your visit to Maastricht
+Plan your visit to Magical Maastricht

 - Want to know where there’s traffic?
-Our Smart Map has a ‘traffic updates’ display option that shows you busy sections of road (orange) as well as very heavy traffic and gridlock (red).
+Our Map has a ‘traffic updates’ display option that shows you busy sections of road (orange) as well as very heavy traffic and gridlock (red).

 Magical Maastricht’s main feature is the Magical Maastricht event on Vrijthof, complete with a covered skating rink, stalls, and a Ferris wheel!
 But Maastricht has even more to offer you during the winter months.
 Its vibrant cultural life and local businesses will welcome you with open warms as you walk along the magical light routes and enjoy the illuminations around every corner.
 See magicalmaastricht.nl for all the best tips for the whole family.
 Here’s a taster:

-- Walk along the three illuminated walking routes and discover the city in a special way
+Walk along the three illuminated walking routes and discover the city in a special way.

 Quickly to the center of Maastricht

-In Maastricht, you can also easily get from a to b with the shared bicycles of Arriva or OV-fiets.
+- In Maastricht, you can also easily get from a to b with the shared bicycles of Arriva or OV-fiets.
 You can then park at a distance or make the first part of your journey by public transport and continue by bike.
 Want to know where to find these bikes?
 Check out the map of Maastricht with all the locations and information about the rates.

 Don't get behind the wheel yourself and opt for a driver.
 Maastricht is easily accessible by train and bus.
+From the station in Maastricht, you can walk to the city center (and the Vrijthof) within 15 minutes and already enjoy a beautiful city route.

 - From the north Amsterdam/Eindhoven/Roermond/Sittard-Geleen via NS or Arriva trains.